takitakitanana/fuzzmask/README.md

     <img src="docs/images/demo.gif" alt="Demo">
 </p>

-All printed paths are verified to work and match the original input, this is confirmed using the PowerShell command `Get-Item -Path`.
+All printed paths are verified to match and resolve the original input, this is confirmed using the `Get-Item -Path` PowerShell command.

 ## Quick Start

-### Windows (Recommended, VM with snapshots)
+### Windows

 1. **Install Rust**:
     Visit the [Rust installation page](https://www.rust-lang.org/tools/install) and follow the instructions to install Rust using `rustup`.